khushi747/khushi747/README.md

 <h1 align="center">Heyy 🙋🏻‍♀️, I'm Khushi Shukla</h1>

-<h3 align="center">A passionate frontend developer from India</h3>
+- A passionate frontend developer from India.
+- I am currently sharpening my skills in React, striving to enhance my proficiency in the framework.
 - 📫 You can reach me at **www.linkedin.com/in/khushi-shukla-8b5928237**

-- I am currently sharpening my skills in React, striving to enhance my proficiency in the framework.